josecaneira/aks-lab/trivy_operator_parser/README.md

 ***Bash shell script to parse data from Trivy Operator running on an AKS cluster.***

+Key features:
+* This script will list all vulnerabilities found by Trivy Operator in AKS clusters;
+* It will list the CVE/GHSA ID, Severity, Link, Published Date, Resource, Installed Version, Fixed Version(s);
+* It will show the Kubernetes Kind, Resource Name, Namespace, Container;
+* On pretty/file mode will also provide provide the command to get the full Trivy report and the command to describe the affected Kubernetes object.

 Requirements:
 * Trivy Operator running on AKS cluster:
     Overview: https://aquasecurity.github.io/trivy-operator/v0.3.0/operator